HIGHLIGHTS OF PRESCRIBING INFORMATION

 |Streptococcus pyogenes||2/2 (100)||1/2 (50)|

 ZYVOX I.V.
-Injection is available in single-use, ready-to-use flexible plastic infusion bags in a foil laminate overwrap.
-The infusion bags and ports are latex-free.
+Injection is available in single-dose, ready-to-use flexible plastic infusion bags in a foil laminate overwrap.
+The infusion bags and ports are not made with natural rubber latex.
 The infusion bags are available in the following package sizes:

 ZYVOX Tablets are available as follows: